openstack-archive/cookbook-openstack-compute/TESTING.md

 # Testing the Cookbook #

-This cookbook uses [bundler](http://gembundler.com/) and [berkshelf](http://berkshelf.com/) to isolate dependencies.
-Make sure you have `ruby 1.9.x`, `bundler`, `rake`, build essentials and the header files for `gecode` installed before continuing.
+This cookbook uses [chefdk](https://downloads.chef.io/chef-dk/) and [berkshelf](http://berkshelf.com/) to isolate dependencies.
+Make sure you have chefdk and the header files for `gecode` installed before continuing.
 Make sure that you're using gecode version 3.
 More info [here](https://github.com/opscode/dep-selector-libgecode/tree/0bad63fea305ede624c58506423ced697dd2545e#using-a-system-gecode-instead).
+For more detailed information on what needs to be installed, you can have a quick look into the bootstrap.sh file in this repository, which does install all the needed things to get going on ubuntu trusty.
+The tests defined in the Rakefile include lint, style and unit.
+For integration testing please refere to the [openstack-chef-repo](https://github.com/stackforge/openstack-chef-repo).

 We have three test suites which you can run either, individually (there are three rake tasks):

-    $ rake lint
+    $ chef exec rake lint
-    $ rake style
+    $ chef exec rake style
-    $ rake unit
+    $ chef exec rake unit

 or altogether:

-    $ rake test
+    $ chef exec rake

-The `rake` tasks will take care of installing the needed gem dependencies and cookbooks with `berkshelf`.
+The `rake` tasks will take care of installing the needed cookbooks with `berkshelf`.

 ## Rubocop  ##